-The purpose of this study is to find out how common vascular disease (e.g. heart attacks, strokes, transient ischaemic attacks (TIA) and other circulatory problems) is in Oxfordshire and how it affects people's lives.
+The purpose of this study is to find out how common vascular disease (e.g. heart attacks, strokes, transient ischaemic attacks (TIA or mini-stroke) and other circulatory problems) is in Oxfordshire, the causes of vascular disease and how it affects people's lives.
 This has never been done before for different types of vascular disease at the same time and in the same population.
-We hope the study will provide us with useful information on improvement in prevention and treatment and the best way of providing a service for those who suffer from these common problems.
+We hope the study will provide us with useful information on improvement in prevention and treatment and the best way of providing services and treatment for those who suffer from these common problems.
 We hope we can build up a detailed picture of the way that people recover and the subsequent changes in health and memory over several years.